shaunechua/housing_prices/README.md

-# Beginners-guide-to-housing-price-prediction-usibg-boosted-trees:
+# Beginners-guide-to-housing-price-prediction-using-boosted-trees:

+## Dataset

+We will use a 2024 housing transactions dataset which includes characteristics of the property as well as the buyer.

-## Feature Engineering
+## Data preprocessing and Feature Engineering

+Based on our EDA, we will:
 - Log-transformed skewed numeric variables
 - Standardised continuous predictors
 - Added polynomial & interaction terms for linear models